Home Developing: My First Roll

 When I started taking photos on film again a few years ago, I wasn’t so much starting new as I was starting over, or picking up somewhere I had left off long ago.
 Sure, the price of film shocked me a bit, as did the cost of developing.
 Oh, how I remember working at the mall as a teen, dropping off rolls of film at Ritz Camera, ordering triple prints (sometimes those BIG prints!), and picking them up later during a break at work.
 This time around, I’ve found a local lab about an hour away, and I’ve learned to be patient as I wait for the film to be developed and scanned and digital images sent my way via file transfer.
 Not quite as romantic I had remembered, but alas…

 One of my goals this year has been to learn how to develop my own film at home—in fact, that goal was the driving reason behind enrolling in a photography course at the college where I work.
-While I learned that the enlarging and printing processes aren’t necessarily where I want to spend my time at this point, there’s something incredibly appealing to me (and gratifying!) about being able to take a roll of images and develop them at home.
+While I learned that the enlarging and printing processes aren’t necessarily where I want to spend my time at this point, there’s something incredibly appealing (and gratifying!) about being able to take a roll of images and develop them myself.
 So, feeling like I had enough experience and knowledge to try the process out at home, that’s exactly what I set out to do with my first roll of Ilford HP5 off my new-to-me Leica M3.

 *I wrote more about the digitizing process in this post, so I won’t repeat all of that here!